 Documents are loaded 200 to a page, in alphabetical order by title and can be scrolled through.
-You can use the options on the left to refine the list by selecting one or multiple options from 'Document Type' or ‘Theme’.
+You can use the filters to refine the list by selecting one or multiple options from 'Document Type' or ‘Theme’.
 Use the 'clear filter' option to return to the default alphabetical list.

 From this page you can sort the order of each column and also select the display of the last column to feature either ‘Genre’, ‘Author’, ‘Document Type’ or ‘Theme’.